umairayub79/JS30/README.md

 - Description: Calculating the total time of a list of videos using the reduce() method.

 ### Day 19: Unreal Webcam Fun
 - Description: Accessing the user's webcam and applying fun effects using JavaScript.
+SKIPPED 🙂

 ### Day 20: Native Speech Recognition
 - Description: Implementing speech recognition in the browser using the SpeechRecognition API.

 ### Day 21: Geolocation-Based Speedometer and Compass
 - Description: Creating a speedometer and compass that use geolocation data.
+SKIPPED 🙂

 ### Day 22: Follow Along Link Highlighter
 - Description: Implementing a highlight effect on links as the mouse moves over them.